MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-virtual-agent/getting-started-create-bot.md

 ## To create a virtual agent

+1. If you have not already created a PowerApps environment, create one.
+You must select an environment when you create your virtual agent.

+    For more information about creating a PowerApps environment, see [Creating a PowerApps environment](getting-started-new-environment.md).

-1. Open the Virtual Agent Designer in your browser to display the **Create a new bot** screen.
+2. Open the Virtual Agent Designer in your browser to display the **Create a new bot** screen.
 Dynamics 365 Customer Service Virtual Agent supports Chrome (preferred) and Edge browsers.

     If you have already created a virtual agent, you can create a new bot by selecting the **New Bot** icon on the title bar.
 Then select **New bot**.

    > ![New bot icon](media/new-bot-icon.png)

-2. Select the template you want to use, and specify a name and region for the bot.
+3. Select the template you want to use, and specify a name and region for the bot.

-    In the **Region where your Virtual Agent is stored** drop-down, select the environment you want to use to create the bot, other than the default environment.
-The default environment is not currently supported.
+    In the **Region where your Virtual Agent is stored** drop-down, select the PowerApps environment you want to use to create the bot.
 Then select **Create**.

     Virtual Agent Designer creates the virtual agent and opens it in the browser.